eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-This attribute specifies a partition and a topic expression, separated by a single '.', that are used to determine if a given partition and topic maps to the Cyclone DDS network partition named by the NetworkPartition attribute in this PartitionMapping element.
+This attribute specifies a partition and a topic expression, separated by a single '.', which are used to determine if a given partition and topic maps to the Cyclone DDS network partition named by the NetworkPartition attribute in this PartitionMapping element.
 The expressions may use the usual wildcards '\*' and '?'.
 Cyclone DDS will consider a wildcard DCPS partition to match an expression if there exists a string that satisfies both expressions.

 The default value is: "".